 "Global Markets exposure" consists of derivative exposure used for trading and interest rate management purposes.
+BNY Mellon will be exiting the derivatives sales and trading business over the next several years.
+This will result in a reduction of exposure to OTC interest rate derivatives and OTC equity derivatives over time.
 In providing derivative products to our clients, we are assuming counterparty credit risk.
 BNY Mellon will incur a loss on a derivative contract if rates move in our favor vis-à-vis the transaction and if the counterparty defaults.
+Certain OTC derivatives are centrally cleared whereby BNY Mellon does not face the original counterparty but instead the central counterparty (CCP).
+As a clearing member of a CCP, we have the potential for loss if one of the CCP's counterparties were to default and the loss experienced by the CCP is larger than the collateral posted to the CCP by the defaulting counterparty.

-Examples of Global Markets exposures include:
+Examples of "Global Markets exposures" include:

 - Foreign currency contracts;

 - Foreign currency option contracts;

 - Interest rate swaps, options, caps and floors;

 - Futures and forward contracts;

-- Equity options; and
+- · Equity options; and

 - Total return swaps.